HugoLiconV/docs/v20.2/spatial-indexes.md

 | 'POINT(-74.147896 41.679517)' | geom1, geom2, ...        |
 | 'LINESTRING()'                | geom3, geom4, geom5, ... |

-To control how many duplicates occur in the list of values, you can configure the index to use more or fewer s2 cells with the `s2_max_level` and `s2_max_cells` arguments to `CREATE INDEX` (see the examples below).
+To control how many duplicates occur in the list of values (and thus how many false positives will be returned by an index lookup), you can configure the index to use more or fewer s2 cells with the `s2_max_level` and `s2_max_cells` arguments to `CREATE INDEX` (see [Spatial index tuning](#spatial-index-tuning) below).

 ## Examples